 The workability of any anti-corruption framework depends largely on its ability to pre-empt certain actions based on the threat of punitive sanctions (criminalization), as well as its effectiveness in terms of addressing the administrative and institutional input required to make the law work (law enforcement).
 Articles 4 & 5 of AUCPCC and Article 6 of ECOWAS Protocol deal with Criminalization, Article 5(3) of AUCPCC particularly provides that State Parties establish, maintain and strengthen independent national anti-corruption authorities or agencies, and both list acts of corruption that State parties ought to criminalize.
-The UNCAC addresses the twin requirements of take several legislative and administrative steps with a view to (i) reforming criminal law, creating offences and (ii) establishing appropriate measures and procedures to establish an effective enforcement mechanism.
+The UNCAC addresses the twin requirements of criminalization and law enforcement in its Chapter III.
+This chapter requires each State Party to take several legislative and administrative steps with a view to (i) reforming criminal law, creating offences and (ii) establishing appropriate measures and procedures to establish an effective enforcement mechanism.